-The film now ranks as the third highest grossing New Zealand title at the NZ box office (The World's Fastest Indian and Boy later overtook first position, though inflation-adjusted figures still put Warriors ahead).
+The film now ranks as the fourth highest grossing New Zealand title at the local box office (The World's Fastest Indian, Boy and Hunt for the Wilderpeople later overtook first position, though inflation-adjusted figures still put Warriors in pole position).

-This longtime fan of American film then left New Zealand to work in Hollywood.
-His debut feature in America was 50s crime thriller Mulholland Falls (1996), which saw Tamahori working alongside actors Nick Nolte, John Malkovich and legendary cinematographer Haskell Wexler.
+This longtime fan of American film then left Aotearoa to work in Hollywood.
+Tamahori's debut feature in America was 50s era crime thriller Mulholland Falls (1996).
+Tamahori worked alongside Nick Nolte, John Malkovich and legendary cinematographer Haskell Wexler.
 Tamahori later argued that the film was damaged after he bowed to studio pressure to shorten it.

-Since then, Tamahori's work has included David Mamet-scripted backwoods adventure The Edge (1997), starring Anthony Hopkins and a memorably angry bear, Next (2007), with Nicolas Cage, an episode of acclaimed drama The Sopranos, and the second most successful James Bond released till that date, Die Another Day (2002).
+Since then, Tamahori's work has included David Mamet-scripted backwoods adventure The Edge (1997), starring Anthony Hopkins and a memorably angry bear, Next (2007), with Nicolas Cage, an episode of acclaimed drama The Sopranos, and Die Another Day (2002), the second most successful James Bond entry released till that date.
 The movie, whose attractions include melting ice-lairs, hovercraft battles and Halle Berry, marked the 40th anniversary of the Bond franchise.